henry2004y/vdfpy/README.md

   </a>
 </p>

-Velocity distribution classifier in Python.
+VDFPy is a velocity distribution function classifier in Python.

 ## Installation